space-wizards/docs/src/en/space-station-14/departments/service/proposals/chef.md

 ### New Procedures

-- Bread - You are now able to shape the dough into different formats with a rolling pin to attain whatever kind you desire, be it boules, buns, or baguettes.
+- Breads - You are now able to shape the dough into different formats with a rolling pin to attain whatever kind you desire, be it boules, buns, or baguettes.
 Must be baked in the oven.
-- Pizza - First comes the dough, then the tomato sauce & cheese, and lastly whichever toppings you prefer, similarly to how in burgers you can pick whichever add-ons.
+- Pizzas - First comes the dough, then the tomato sauce & cheese, and lastly whichever toppings you prefer, similarly to how in burgers you can pick whichever add-ons.
 Must be baked in the oven.
+- Pies - Similar procedure to that of the pizzas', except with a differently shaped dough, as well as an extra final step where you add an added sheet of pastry on-top before it goes into the oven to bake.
 - Burgers - Burgers are now assembled outside any appliances, however, the buns must still be baked.
 - Patties - All burgers' dedicated meat, changes place with raw meats in the previous recipes.
 Must be grilled.
 - Kebabs - Similarly to burgers, kebabs are now also assembled outside any appliances, however, the tortillas must still be baked.